 The Definition of Leadership

-As part of one’s process of leadership development, one needs to define leadership.
 Coming up with a leadership definition is surprisingly difficult.
-There is even a fair amount of confusion in the business schools where we see many professors act as though leader and manager are the same role.
+There is even a fair amount of confusion in the business schools where we see many professors act as though a leader and a manager are the same role.

 Leadership Definitions 1 through 5